hastmu/jupyterhub4family/README.md

 - TODO: Enable per default self-signed https for login
 - TODO: Complete the non-deb docs.
+- DONE: Decide if package should be called jupyterhub or jupyterhub4family -> decided to jupyterhub4family as it is not jupyterhub it is a software appliance for a dedicated purpose.
 - Next Level: Decide on providing an auto-upgrade function.
 - Next Level: Decide on if the setup should be based on conda instead of native debian foundation.
 - Next Level: Decide if a node jump is needed for e.g. bigger workloads (exceeding the local low budget laptop, maybe mam or dad has a big NAS is the basement)